- Listen to this GPB broadcast as children explain in their own words how healing the camp experience is.

 - Or watch this poignant 11-minute documentary filmed during our 2015 overnight weekend camp by CCTV America.

 Weekend Camp Aloha is for children ages 6-17 who have experienced the death of a loved one within the last 24 months.
 It provides a time of structured activities and play which helps the children realize they are not alone in their grief experience.
 Our next overnight camp will be held at the new Ebenezer Retreat Center in Rincon on May 5-7, 2017.
 There is a nominal non-refundable registration fee of $25 per child, with scholarships available.
 Please complete the camper application here.
-For information regarding volunteering at Camp Aloha, contact Holland Morgan at 912-629-1096 or fill out the volunteer application at this link.
+For information regarding volunteering, contact Holland Morgan at 912-629-1096 or fill out the volunteer application at this link.

-A Kids’ Grief Day Camp will be offered again in July, 2017 for children ages 6-17 who have experienced the death of a loved one within the last 24 months.
+A Kids’ Grief Day Camp will be offered on Saturday, September 16 for children ages 6-17 who have experienced the death of a loved one within the last 24 months.
 There is a $25 non-refundable registration fee per camper and scholarships are available.

 Camps are underwritten through the generosity of the Kaminsky Automotive Group and the generosity of community donors.

 To find out about grief support for children and youth please contact Barbara Moss, Bereavement Counselor, at 912.303.9442.

 To become involved with the “We the Living” Chatham county neighborhood-based grief support for children affected by gun violence, please contact Holland Morgan, Bereavement Coordinator, at 912.629.1096.